-Data Processing: Landsat 8 OLI Originally, the pixel values in the Landsat 8 OLI data are given in integer values.
+Data Processing: Landsat 8 OLI The pixel values in the Landsat 8 OLI data were given in integer values.
 This means that the outputs of any mathematical operations applied to them will default to integer values.
 Depending on the operation performed, resolution of the pixel values can be lost.
 Thus, true reflectance composites were compiled by dividing the pixel values by 10,000 for bands 1-7 of the Landsat 8 OLI data:

 Integer band value10,000= Rescaled floating point band value

-This converts the integer values into floating point values, and the resolution is conserved.
+This converted the integer values into floating point values, and the resolution was conserved.

 While the ending script produced by this product utilizes Landsat 8 OLI bands 2 – 5, this project provided processed images for all Landsat 8 OLI bands in the event the end users decide to use the processed data for additional analysis.

 Next, land pixels were removed from each of the rescaled bands.
 This was achieved through the use of a normalized difference vegetation index (NDVI).
 The NDVI is calculated with the following formula: Band 5-Band4Band5+Band4.
-Pixels with a value less than 0 correspond to water and were reclassified to 1.
-All other pixels are reclassified to “NoData”.
-This was done using the conditional evaluation tool (watermask = Con(ndvi,1,"","VALUE < 0").
+Pixels with a value less than 0 corresponded to water and were reclassified to 1.
+All other pixels were reclassified to “NoData”using the conditional evaluation tool (watermask = Con(ndvi,1,"","VALUE < 0").
 This image was saved as “watermask.tif”.
 The watermask was applied to all rescaled floating point Landsat 8 OLI bands using the “Extract By Mask” tool in ArcMap.
-This removed pixels corresponding to land and pixels corresponding to water were extracted.
+This removed pixels corresponding to land, and pixels corresponding to water were extracted.

-The cloud mask, or cfmask, provided by the Landsat 8 surface reflectance product download was used to remove clouds and cloud shadows.
+The cloud mask, or cfmask, provided by the Landsat 8 surface reflectance product, was used to remove clouds and cloud shadows.
 The following table describes the pixel values and their interpretation, as provided by USGS Product Guide for the Provisional Landsat 8 Surface Reflectance Product: